hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 An "*external playlist*" is automatically updated with the latest streaming content whenever you click its album tab to bring it into focus in the playlist panel.

 ![2025-08-15_03h58_09](https://github.com/user-attachments/assets/27ebd5fe-de63-449a-9ca1-a5eb2aaefa5e)
+(For YouTube, you can use an external-playlist album without the yt-dlp extension.)

 ## Notes